Los Angeles has "mobilized and is ready" for Hurricane Hilary, according to city leaders

 "Whether it be wildfires or earthquakes, the city is prepared," Mayor Karen Bass said during a news conference at City Hall on Friday, surrounded by the general managers of several city departments.
 "We're not waiting for the storm to hit.
 We have already began working 24/7 to be ahead of the curve and to be ready as soon as the storm reaches our shores."

-Hilary was at Category 2 status in the Pacific Ocean off the coast of Baja California on Saturday afternoon, and is expected to hit the city early Sunday and continue through Monday.
+Hilary was at Category 1 status in the Pacific Ocean off the coast of Baja California on Saturday evening, and is expected to hit the city early Sunday and continue through Monday.
 Hilary is expected to weaken to a tropical storm by the time it reaches the Southland, but forecasters are still warning of heavy rain, wind and a high risk of flooding.

 "This morning, I was briefed by the National Weather Service about the coming storm," Bass posted Saturday on X, formerly Twitter.
 "Angelenos should take this storm seriously — stay SAFE and stay INFORMED.
 Follow @NWSLosAngeles , @ReadyLA and @NotifyLA for updates as we continue to prepare for #HurricaneHilary."